Why Seeking Treatment for Anorexia Nervosa is Hard

 The disorder can make you think you don’t have a problem, that it’s “not that bad,” or that you can “get over it” on your own.

 Of course, I only hear from the patients who are interested in seeking help—many struggling with anorexia nervosa will not pursue treatment at all.
-A recent study of college students estimated that approximately about 42% of those with untreated eating disorder symptoms did not seek treatment because they felt they did not need counseling or therapy and 20% did not feel their symptoms were “serious” enough to warrant treatment.
+A recent study of college students estimated that approximately 42% of those with untreated eating disorder symptoms did not seek treatment because they felt they did not need counseling or therapy, and 20% did not feel their symptoms were “serious” enough to warrant treatment.

 Why keep trying to seek treatment?

-Anorexia nervosa is associated with serious medical complications (implicating the cardiovascular system, hormones, and beyond), and ignoring or diminishing the severity of the illness can have profound physical and psychiatric consequences.
-Early intervention is associated with better outcomes—waiting years, months, or sometimes even weeks to look into treatment can get you stuck even deeper in unhealthy behaviors.
 Also, “not that bad” does not sound particularly good.
 Consider how much better you might feel, or how much better you might be able to handle particular stressors or enjoy experiences if you were less in the grip of the disorder.

 To those who wonder if they are “thin enough,” I offer the reminder that there is simply no one weight at which someone “should” seek treatment.
-Although low body weight is traditionally a distinctive characteristic of the illness, people of all weights may struggle with thoughts and behaviors associated with anorexia nervosa (e.g., restricting caloric intake, over-exercising, vomiting, taking laxatives).
-Others may have lost a considerable amount of weight and be underweight for their body’s needs, even if their body mass index (BMI) suggests otherwise.
-Clinicians are trained to pay attention to those who may not yet meet full diagnostic criteria for anorexia nervosa but are on a worrisome weight loss trajectory.
-Whether you have been struggling with anorexia nervosa for a long time or these behaviors began recently, you can seek and receive treatment for disordered eating behaviors no matter what your weight is.
+Although low body weight is traditionally a distinctive characteristic of the illness, people of all weights can experience thoughts and behaviors associated with anorexia nervosa (e.g., restricting caloric intake, over-exercising, vomiting, taking laxatives).
+Others may have lost considerable weight and be underweight for their body’s needs, even if their body mass index (BMI) suggests otherwise.

 The eating disorders treatment landscape is unfamiliar and overwhelming.